andrewdavidsmith/transferase/README.md

-- If you have a lot of methylome data, whether it's from whole-genome bisulfite sequencing, or from Nanopore, you can use transferase locally to get very fast data analysis.
+- If you have a lot of methylome data, whether it's from whole-genome bisulfite sequencing, or from Nanopore, you can use transferase locally to do very fast data analysis.

 - Target systems are Mac and Linux.
-Currently a binary release is only available for Linux; Mac should follow soon.
+Currently a binary release is only available for Linux and x86 Mac, but one should follow soon for newer Macs.

 - Target platforms are command line, Python and R. Currently the command line tools work, and the Python API also works, but with